 In 1915 Italy entered the war alongside France which, thanks to the railway lines Nice - Genoa and Mondane - Turin he sent support of men and material that allowed to reinforce the front and leave again towards the destinations of Trento and Trieste.

 In 1918, after countless and deadly offensives and counter-offensives, the French president G. Clemenceau asked General A. Diaz for help in men.

 The 2nd Army Corps, under the command of General Alberico Albricci, strong in the brigades Naples, Salerno, Alps e Brescia he was transferred to the front of the Marne.
 Thus it was that 40.000 men found themselves on the bloodiest battlefields of France bringing their humble and courageous contribution to the Victory of the Allies on 11 November 1918.

-Many Italians died on the front for the defense of Epernay and on the equally deadly one of the Chemin des Dames (b / w photo), others, wounded, perished as a result of their wounds.
+Many Italians died on the front for the defense of Epernay and on the equally deadly one of the Chemin des Dames (b / w photo), others, wounded, perished following their wounds.
 Their remains, often not identifiable, were grouped in different places that still impress us today and make us meditate on history.

 I have reviewed a number of places of memory, but perhaps others still exist, now lost in the maze of collective memory or, thanks to the action of family members, extinct with the repatriation of the remains of their loved ones.

 The Italian War Cemeteries officially defined as Italian Military Cemeteries or how Italian Military Necropolis they are mainly found at the battlegrounds or rather "carnage".